MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/data-science/_index.md

 type: docs
 ---

-Use the links on the left to navigate to articles on particular topics.
+Use the menu on the left to navigate to articles on particular topics.